Skip to main content

 So the question is no longer whether psychedelics have therapeutic potential.

-The question is: How many more people do we have to let suffer before policy catches up with science - and humanity?
+The question is: how many more people must we let suffer before policy catches up with science—and humanity?

 The future of psychedelics